PLOS/Dockerfiles/README.md

 Development/Conventions
 -----------------------

-For each project the images created for it should be tagged with a version number and with "current".
-Current represents the last docker build you ran.
-It should be noted that "current" does not mean latest.
+For each project the images created for it should be tagged with a version number and with the name of the git branch.

-In each image, create a file at /root/version.txt that contains the version number representing the built artificats.
+In each image, create a file at /root/version.txt that contains the version number representing the built artifacts.
 For example, "0.5.0-SNAPSHOT".

 Docker Registry